LOVE ASTEROIDS

 disciplined, patient desire

 Eros in Capricorn is patient and disciplined.
-You turn on through slowly built trust, through partners with gravity and substance, and your erotic life often matures late rather than early.
+Desire may wake up through slowly built trust, partners with gravity and substance, and erotic life that matures with time.
 The shadow is inhibition dressed up as restraint, where desire is kept in a neat compartment and never allowed to disrupt the plan.
 The work is to let passion interrupt the schedule.

 Read the full guide →